Somoy73/Sketch2Fullstack/README.md

 In our previous work the integration of the different aspects (frontend web pages, database and class diagram  and their respective datasets) were not properly disclosed.

-One other purpose of this repo is to have a proper directory containing all the necessary codes, datasets, and documents of the research project and also to build upon it.
+One other purpose of this repo is to have a proper directory containing all the necessary codes, datasets, and documents of the research project and also to allow future research to build upon it.

 Associated Repos (Our Own):
 - [Frontend UI Detection](https://github.com/Somoy73/Frontend-UI-Element-Detection-and-Classification)